 Once you’ve created your account AND accepted the invitation, you’ll be able to visit the course library (the link is specified on the course syllabus).
 Once you’re on our group library page, be sure you are logged into your Zotero account, and you’ll see all of the readings listed there.
 You can download or simply read the PDFs online as you need them.

 Using the Zotero website to access the readings is seriously clunky.
 If you download and install Zotero on your computer, you’ll have a much faster and clearer interface to the readings.
 Use the “Standalone” version.
 It is a small application that is entirely safe to install.

 While in the process of installing Zotero, or once you’ve installed Zotero on your computer, you’ll have the option to link your installation of Zotero to your online zotero.org account.
 Be sure to do this.
 If you complete the installation and have not told Zotero (the application) about your zotero.org account, go into the settings menu (the gear icon), and select the “Sync” tab.
 You can enter your username and password there.

 Then, automagically, on the leftmost column of your Zotero display, near the bottom, you should see a “Group Libraries” header with a little arrow next to it.
 Click the arrow, and click on the course folder.
 If you’ve only recently joined the group library, Zotero will take a few minutes to download all the readings, but eventually you’ll have all of them on your computer.
 If I update the Zotero library with a new reading (or a better scan or something like that), you’ll automatically get it.

-For one, it makes getting and organizing the course readings far more convenient.
+One: it makes getting and organizing the course readings far more convenient.